imthor/rkit/README.md

 rkit view path/to/repo
 ```

-Displays repository information based on configured commands or falls back to showing README.md or directory listing.
+Displays repository information based on configured commands.
 The command will:
-- Show configured Git information (branch, status, etc.)
+- Show the repository name
+- Display the active branch
+- Show the current git status
 - Display the repository's README.md if available
 - Fall back to directory listing if no README is found